Play (Belgian TV channel): History

+Dirk Verhofstadt left VT4 in June 2001.

-Today, VIER broadcasts legally from Zaventem in Belgium.
+Since 2004, VT4 broadcasts legally from Zaventem in Belgium.
+The new facilities enabled playout facilities for more than one channel, which was at the pipeline for SBS.
 It is available on the cable network in Brussels as well as in Flanders.
 It's also available throughout Belgium on the IPTV network of Belgacom, who offers triple play everywhere in Belgium where VDSL is available.
+It carried the 2006 FIFA World Cup, which was complemented by sister channel VIJFtv's female-centric output for the period.

+The channel broadcast a one-off dubbed episode of The Simpsons (the series was regularly broadcast in English with Dutch subtitles), Sex, Pies and Idiot Scrapes, the first episode of the twentieth season, under the title De Vlaamse Simpsons (The Flemish Simpsons) as part of the 20th anniversary of the series, on 24 October 2009.
+For the dub, the same voice actors from the movie reprised their roles.

 On 17 September 2012, VT4 was rebranded as Vier.

 On 7 June 2019, it was announced that the channel would be eventually rebranded as "Four" as part of the rebranding of the three channels under the "Play" name.
 The following year, it was decided that the channel would instead rebrand as Play4 on 28 January 2021.

+On 13 October 2025, Play Media announced that Play4 is rebranded as Play as part of the company wide rebranding campaign, alongside their streaming platform GoPlay rebranded as the same name.

 HD broadcast

 VT4 HD was launched as a temporary high-definition channel on June 7, 2008, to coincide with the kick-off of UEFA Euro 2008.
 It was merely a simulcast of VT4's schedule, but the Euro 2008 matches and all related talk shows were broadcast in HD.
 VT4 HD was available exclusively to Telenet Digital TV subscribers and was shut down on June 29, 2008.

 On September 1, 2012, VT4 HD, along with sister channel VijfTV HD, launched as a HD simulcast.
 The channel was made available to Belgacom TV subscribers.
 On September 17, the day of the relaunch, both VIER HD and VIJF HD were made available for Telenet Digital TV subscribers.